HireSmarter/class_survival_101/slides/pawfw2017.md

 ### What if you could see attrition<br/>at every point in time?

-- “One Year” only matters to accountants and astronomers
+- "One Year" only matters to accountants and astronomers

 - Cumulative Breakeven matters more to the business